oxfordcontrol/Clarabel.rs/README.md

 Possible removal of ConicVector and switch to range calcs as in Rust.
 This might be slightly slower.
 REmember to @view on the ranges.

 Solver is failing now with Cholmod or MKL.
 I don't understand why.
 Possibly related to updated Dsigns behaviour or to the new scale_update calls.
+Maybe I fixed it already?

+I moved the timers into the main solver struct and out of info.
+The info struct is user implemented and shouldn't be expected to provide timing facilities for main solver internals.

+Final few steps of main solver loop are slightly reordered to facilitate printing etc.   Go back to Julia and make it the same sequence.